The following provides information and advice on how to protect children and young people from harm.

 Rough handling of babies can cause serious injuries.
 The NSPCC have collected the best advice from professionals, as well as some top tips from parents, to provide you with safe, positive ways of holding and caring for your baby.
 The handle with care leaflet explains the importance of safe parenting and gives advice on safe ways of holding and caring for a baby.
 For local help or support, contact your health visitor or children’s centre.

 It is important that children learn how to behave and control how they act as they get older and parents have a very important job as role models for their children in helping them to learn how to do this.

 Every parent experiences frustration with his or her child and it is at these times that they may resort to smacking.
 However, this is an outlet for their feelings, rather than a helpful way of parenting a child.

 Teaching children from a young age by setting limits and explaining reasons for these limits helps them develop self-discipline.
 Smacking, which controls your child from the outside, has no long-lasting good effects and there is a thin line between smacking and hitting children.

 In England and Wales the law states that smacking is against the law if it causes bruises, reddening of the skin or mental harm.
 It is against the law to use an implement to hit a child, for example a belt, or a wooden spoon.

-There are a number of more effective ways to deal with your child's behaviour.
-Safe Network has further information and advice and includes a link to a booklet produced by the NSPCC called 'encouraging better behaviour'.
+There are a number of more effective ways to deal with your child’s behaviour.
+Mother and Baby has further information and advice on positive parenting and the NSPCC have produced a booklet called ‘encouraging better behaviour‘.